-The majority of the Disney Parks closures are in effect until March 31, 2020, and you can find continued updates on the closures on Disney's social media accounts.
+The Disney Parks closures are in effect until further notice, and you can find continued updates on the closures on Disney's social media accounts.

 If you think you’re showing symptoms of coronavirus, which include fever, shortness of breath, and cough, call your doctor before going to get tested.
 If you’re anxious about the virus’s spread in your community, visit the CDC for up-to-date information and resources, or seek out mental health support.
 You can find all Elite Daily's coverage of coronavirus here.